 When an external group comes in to deliver their service, they are able to verify that the procedures used to report and compile a company’s financial information are satisfactory.
 If it isn’t, the external group can provide or recommend internal controls that will reduce the possibility of misreporting or fraud.

-A certified CPA can provide you with a list of weaknesses they have identified within your business.
+A certified public accountant can provide you with a list of weaknesses they have identified within your business.
 These suggestions are important to consider, and if you implement the recommended solutions, you should see your day-to-day operations run more smoothly.

 Do you need help preparing your business financials?
 Click here to learn how Cook Martin Poulson can help!